Stewart Blacker

-After retiring from the Indian Army as a major in 1932, he was commissioned into the 58th (Home Counties) Field Brigade, Royal Artillery (Territorial Army).
+After retiring from the Indian Army as a major in 1932, Blacker was commissioned into the 58th (Home Counties) Field Brigade, Royal Artillery (Territorial Army).

 In 1933, he was with the Lady Houston-funded expedition to fly over Mount Everest.
 He organized the event with Colonel Percy T. Etherton and was the chief observer, writing a book First over Everest.

-At the start of the Second World War he was a lieutenant colonel.
+At the start of the Second World War Blacker was a lieutenant colonel.
 He took his weapons to his contacts at the War Office and was introduced to Major Millis Jefferis who engaged him and sent him to Coates Castle at Coates, West Sussex, from where his Blacker Bombard, a spigot mortar was developed.
 It was adopted briefly by the British Army before it was redeployed for use with the Home Guard.

 Later one of his experimental guns based on the same principle was developed further by Jefferis and entered service as the PIAT.
 For his contributions to the Bombard, PIAT, the Hedgehog anti-submarine mortar and Petard demolition mortar he received £25,000 interim payment and a further £7,000 by the Royal Commission on Awards to Inventors (the body which determined the recompense to inventors whose ideas were used by the government during the war).

+In July 1941 Blacker proposed a projectile to be fired by a Ordnance QF 25-pounder consisting of a large warhead with a trailing stick that sat inside the barrel.
+This was rejected by the Ordnance Board.

 Blacker retired from the Territorial Army in October 1942.